 Sundays from 12pm to 3pm

 Variety is the key at Clipper Lounge’s Sunday brunch, which invites you to dine on a selection of fancy hors d’oeuvres, seafood, noodles, sushi and sashimi, farmhouse cheeses, carvery, vegetables, and pastries, as you overlook the busy hotel lobby.
 With an omelette egg station, and cooking station serving up Vietnamese noodles, your only problem might be deciding what to eat first – or fitting it all in!
-With thirty desserts to choose from, just make sure you save some room at the end – and did we mention that free-flow Ruinart Champagne is included?
+With thirty desserts to choose from, just make sure you save some room at the end – and did we mention that you can enjoy free-flow Veuve Clicquot Ponsardin Brut or Veuve Clicquot Ponsardin Brut Rosé Champagne for an additional cost?
 Cheers to that!

 Clipper Lounge, M/F, Mandarin Oriental Hong Kong, 5 Connaught Road, Central, (+852) 2825 4007